Updated 20 November 2018

 By Steam Train

-A steam train ride is magical way to arrive at Bodiam.
+Bodiam steam train ride is magical way to arrive at the castle.
 Seasonal steam train journeys go from Tenterden town to Bodiam station: Operated by Kent & East Sussex Railway.
 Or park up at Northiam and travel by steam to Bodiam.
 Booking advisable.
 Downloadable PDF of times and fares here.

 1.5 miles (2.2km) east, off B2244, 3 miles (5.6km) south of Hawkhurst.
 Look out for The Curlew restaurant on crossroads opposite turning to Bodiam.
 3 miles (5.6km) east of A21 at southern end of Hurst Green village, midway between Tunbridge Wells and Hastings.